Carpenters with the Royal Philharmonic Orchestra

 Carpenters with the Royal Philharmonic Orchestra is a compilation album by American duo the Carpenters.
-It was released on December 7, 2018, by A&M Records and Universal Music Enterprises.
+It was released on 7 December 2018, by A&M Records and Universal Music Enterprises.
 The album features Carpenters' "original vocal and instrumental tracks" accompanied by new orchestral arrangements by the Royal Philharmonic Orchestra.
-Richard Carpenter served as the album's producer, arranger and conductor.
+The Japanese release has "Please Mr. Postman" as a bonus track.

-The Target store exclusive CD and the Japanese release has "Please Mr. Postman" as a bonus track.
+Richard Carpenter served as the album's arranger, conductor and co-producer.
+The Royal Philharmonic recorded its portions at Abbey Road Studio.
+The album was completed at Capitol Studios in Los Angeles.

 Track listing

 All tracks arranged by Richard Carpenter; except "I Believe You" arranged by Paul Riser.